-Artocarpus altilis: Breadfruit

 -Artocarpus sericicarpus: Pedalai

 Pedalai (Artocarpus sericicarpus) has been described as “the Holy Grail of Borneo fruits” for its outstanding eating qualities.
 The Rare Fruit Council of Australia reports that the flavor of pedalai is superior even to that of marang (Artocarpus odoratissimus), and they recommend this fruit tree for widespread planting in the tropics.
-Fit Shortie says the pods have a melt-in-your-mouth quality, with a flavor reminiscent of “overcooked sweet pumpkin with fruity juiciness”, and a “bubblegum edge.”
+One report says pedalai has a flavor reminiscent of “overcooked sweet pumpkin with fruity juiciness”, another describes it as having a “creamy vanilla flavor’.

 Pedalai is another Artocarpus with a bumpy, knobby rind, underneath which jackets of sweet flesh surround the seeds.
 Fruits are around 15 cm (6 inches) in diameter, turning orange when ripe, and sometimes with fibrous projections from the rind that can give it the appearance of a giant rambutan fruit.
 Unlike marang, the fruits have little aroma.
 The seeds of pedalai, like other Artocarpus, are edible when cooked – reportedly after a brief frying in oil, they taste like peanuts.